zzz-client/zzz/Readme.md

   key: value
 ```

-### Authorization
+### Authentication

-> Note: This Model is supplied by the Authorization module
+> Note: This Model is supplied by the Authentication module

-An Authorization can be a part of a Workspace, a Collection, or a File, but it can also be defined on its own so that it can be referenced by multiple entities.
+An Authentication can be a part of a Workspace, a Collection, or a File, but it can also be defined on its own so that it can be referenced by multiple entities.

 ```yml
 BasicAuth: